jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 );
 ```

 It seems simple enough.
-We just need to add the [flNewProtect](http://pinvoke.net/default.aspx/kernel32/VirtualQueryEx.html) flags along with the function.
+We just need to remeber to add the [flNewProtect](http://pinvoke.net/default.aspx/kernel32/VirtualQueryEx.html) flags along with the function.

 Let's go ahead and add this.
 Once done, our implemented memory protection flags inside the Native class should look like so.

 <p align="center"><a href="/images/syscall-code-10.png"><img src="/images/syscall-code-10.png"></a></p>

-And the VirtualProtect function will look like following.
+And the VirtualProtect function will look similar to the following.

 <p align="center"><a href="/images/syscall-code-11.png"><img src="/images/syscall-code-11.png"></a></p>